inspiringsource/aws-solutions-architect/docs/Services by category/Analytics/page-Redshift.md

 ## &#9888 Important

-Column-oriented databases are not good for data processing.
-They are good for data warehousing, data lakes, and advanced analytics.
-Thus, Amazon Redshift is the right choice.
+Amazon Redshift is particularly useful for data warehousing, data lakes, and advanced analytics.
+It is not designed for data processing, data storage, or data streaming.

+Redshift is practical for use cases such as:
 * Data is indexed using columnar indexing
 * Queries execute parallel across all nodes
 * You can query Amazon S3 without moving data to Amazon Redshift